 - Preheat your air fryer to 350°F

-- Cover the sage with your air fryer rack or trivet.
-If you don’t have one, bundle the bunches together by the stems with a heat-safe tie
+- Place the fresh sage bunches in the preheated air fryer basket, keeping as close to a single layer as possible.
+Cover the sage with your air fryer rack or trivet.
+If you don’t have one, bundle the bunches together by the stems with a heat-safe tie2-3 bunches sage leaves

 - To remove sage leaves from stems, hold the dehydrated sage over a plate by the stem with one hand, and squeeze from bottom to top with the other.
 This will cause the leaves to drop onto the plate.
 Rub your thumb and index finger together to loosen any stuck leaves